See the new Link to my 2018 DNA results on the last page.

 Are the MIGA’s related to one another, or is it just a coincidence that we all have a common surname?
 Where did the name originate?
 What city or village does your family live in?
 How many years have they lived there?
 Where did they come from before that?
 Have we always lived in Eastern Europe?
 Are we Russian?
 Bulgarian?
 Is the Miga name originally from Poland, Slovakia, Pomerania? the Ukraine?

-My Grandfather, Andras, was born December 20, 1875 in Kapisova and baptised March 26, 1876 in Kruzlova, which is located near-by in the northern part of Hungary.
-His parents were Miklos Miga and Anne Pomashek.
+My Grandfather, Andras, was born December 20, 1875 in Kapisova and baptized March 26, 1876 in Kruzlova, which is located near-by in the northern part of Hungary.
+His parents were Miklos (Nicolaus) Miga and Anna Omaska.
 Who were their parents and/or siblings?
-Their children were Mihaly, Miklos, Vanya, Ilya, Andras - there may be others that I am not aware of.
+Their children were Mihaly, Miklos, Vanya, Ilya, Andras, Mary, Anna - there may be others that I am not aware of.

 Our roots are long ~ where did they originate from and what kind of work was available to those before us?